 A business faces a myriad of risks every time it opens its doors, from fire, theft, damage and loss to being sued for injuries by a member of the public.
-So having some form of business insurance is important to protect both your assets and yourself from the liability of running a business.
+So having some form of business insurance is important to protect both your assets and yourself — but there's a lot to choose from.

 Is insurance compulsory for businesses?

 - Workers compensation insurance.
 If you have employees, you are required to have this to protect them in the event of an accident or illness.

 - Third-party personal injury insurance.
 If you own and operate motor vehicles as part of your business, you must have compulsory third party (CTP) insurance to cover you against personal injury claims that relate to the use of those vehicles.

 - Public liability insurance.
 This is often also compulsory for certain types of businesses and the self-employed, such as plumbers and electricians in certain states, and covers you for third-party death or injury.

 What types of business insurance can I get in Australia?